mm3509/b9122/3-assignments/assignment-5/README.md

 - from a list of all English words and the above function, and build a dictionary where a number is associated with a list of words that match that number;

-- taking a number as input and with the above dictionary, return the list of all English words that match that number.
+- taking a number as input and with the above dictionary, return the list of all English words that match that number, in alphabetical order.

 The file `exercise_pin.py` has a class `Converter` and methods that implement these steps.
 Add defensive programming doc-tests and complete the methods marked with `# TODO` to pass the doc-tests.